JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 <header class = "exercise-header">Exercise:</header><p>
 ```

-Write a simple `fact` function that computes the factorial of the given number.
-Use the following function declaration
+Write the `fact(n)` function that computes the factorial of `n`.
+Use the following function declaration:

 ```julia
 function fact(n)